 Alternatively, hanging wall pots add an even more dynamic element to the space, and you can feature plants with leaves that cascade down.

-If you want to pot the plants but leave the hanging to the pros, just call in a professional handyman to finish up the job so that you can enjoy your new plants!
+If you want to pot the plants but leave the hanging to the pros, just call in a professional handyman near you to finish up the job so that you can enjoy your new plants!

 5. Freshen Up the Paint

 Different paint colors actually can affect your mood.
 Colors can calm, energize, or increase your happiness, and a new paint job can also make a dated room look and feel like a completely new space.

 Repainting is a low-cost, simple option that will customize your space to exactly what you want it to be.
 If you need your room to be calm and relaxing, go for blue.
 Need a cozy, homey space?
 Try a warm paint color like orange.

 You can DIY the paint job or find a great painter near you who’s up to the task.

 Ready to Get Started?